Significance-based Estimation-of-Distribution Algorithms: Run Time Results for and

+Overall, we assume that no frequency decreases during the first $O(n \log n)$ iterations w.h.p., and we showed that each frequency (at~$1/2$) is set to $1 - 1/n$ within $O(\log n)$ iterations w.h.p. once all frequencies to its left are at $1 - 1/n$.
+Thus, since there are~$n$ frequencies, all frequencies are at $1 - 1/n$ after $O(n \log n)$ iterations w.h.p.
+The probability to sample the optimum is now $(1 - 1/n)^n \geq 1/(2e) = \Omega(1)$.
+Hence, waiting an additional $O(\log n)$ iterations, the optimum is sampled w.h.p.
+This concludes the first part of this proof.

-\textbf{Expected run time.} For the second part of this proof, that is, for the expected run time, we are left to bound the expected time if a frequency decreases during the initial $O(n\log n)$ iterations, which only happens with a probability of $O(n^{-\varepsilon'})$, where $\varepsilon' > 2$, as we discussed at the beginning of the first part.
-Due to Corollary~\ref{cor:noFrequenciesDrop}, during $t$~iterations and considering an interval of length~$t'$, no frequency decreases with a probability of at least $1 - t'n^{1 - \varepsilon/3}\log_2 t$.
-By assuming $t \leq n^{2n}$ and $t' = \Theta(n^2\log n)$, with high probability, no frequency decreases during such an interval, as $\varepsilon > 12$.
+\textbf{Expected run time.} Since we showed above that the \sigcGA optimizes \LO in $O(n \log n)$ iterations w.h.p., we are left to bound its run time in the event that at least one frequency decreases within the first $O(n \log n)$ iterations.
+As we discussed at the beginning of the first part of this proof, this only happens with a probability of $O(n^{-\varepsilon'})$, for $\varepsilon' > 2$.